 "It feels like a wonderful antidote to the darkness of our times..." hmv.com talks to the cast and director of Paddington 2

 Starring Hugh Bonneville, Nicole Kidman, Julie Walters and Peter Capaldi, Paddington was a family-friendly box office hit that introduced a CGI-rendered Paddington - voiced by Ben Whishaw - and the Brown family to a global audience.
-After the success of a first film, a sequel was soon underway and this week the bear is back as Paddington 2 arrives in UK cinemas on Friday (November 10).
+After the success of a first film, a sequel was soon underway and this week the bear is back as Paddington 2 arrives on DVD shelves on Monday (March 12th).

-Joining them this time around are Brendan Gleeson, Jim Broadbent, Sanjeev Bhaksar, Meera Syal, Joanna Lumley, Ben Miller and an outstanding Hugh Grant, who delivers a scene-stealing perfromance as the film's villain Phoenix Buchanan.
+Joining them this time around are Brendan Gleeson, Jim Broadbent, Sanjeev Bhaskar, Meera Syal, Joanna Lumley, Ben Miller and an outstanding Hugh Grant, who delivers a scene-stealing performance as the film's villain Phoenix Buchanan.